lucaminudel/crisp-dna/_docs/index.md

 -   [Communication](communication.html) - how do we collaborate, sync, and improve?
 -   [Bun protocol](bun-protocol.html) - how do we handle customer enquiries and route to the right consultant?
 -   [Dashboard](dashboard.html) - how do we see the big picture?
--   [Office team](office-team.html) - how do we handle admin and day-to-day operations?
 -   [Board of directors](board.html) - Swedish law requires that we have a BoD.
 So how does the BoD at Crisp work?
 -   [Our business](our-business.html) - what type of work we do
 -   [Visions](visions.html) - How do you get a bunch of autonomous consultants to agree on a vision?
 Answer: have several :o)